 - Content - Your content has to be precise and to the point.
 Repeating the same information over and over again wastes valuable space.
 For example, in my previous sentence, "Your content must be precise and to the point", I could have eliminated either "precise" or "and to the point."
 The space I save may be used more efficiently to add something gripping or telling about my product or service.
 It should also be colorful in the sense that something good in it pops out at the reader.
 It should state what the product or service offers the customer and these statements should be accurate and provided without fault.
 The best way to provide great content is to know your product and believe in what it has to offer.
 Indepth examples of what it offers may stand out.

 Colors that feel as though they are advancing toward the observer are: red, orange, and yellow.
 Therefore, if you want something to pop out on the page, these colors will do the trick as long as you use a contrasting or receding color in the background.
 Blue, green, and violet are receding colors that feel as though they back away from the observer.
 Sometimes text is difficult to read in certain colors.
+For example, white text is often difficult to read on a light blue background.
 You can play around with different combinations in the Microsoft Word application and change them as needed.
 The photos you choose should have some color in them that pops out even if it means adding text or a frame in an advancing color to them.

 If you use a template to design your ad, formatting for text size and position has already been administered.
 However, it is easy to change the size and position if you want a different look.
 Some of the text tools include: text wrap (text wraps around an item), text color, text size, text shape, and text composition.
 After you have entered text in a given area, you can easily move it or change any of the above mentioned aspects of it.